-You might be asking, what is War Robots now?
+You might be asking, what is War Robots Remastered?

-This piece would hopefully answer the question, both for the newcomers and the long-time veterans.
+In this piece entitled “What Is War Robots Remastered,” we would hopefully answer the question, both for the newcomers and the long-time veterans.

 This is not a tutorial or an analysis of the game.
 You can consider this as a sort of introduction and a review of the current state of the title.
 You can also consider this as a discussion of the peripheral issues that are related to the game today.